jwnwilson/hexrepo/README.md

 - Setup backend
     - Improve hextech cli with pipx
     - Setup project to schedule bastion up / down time based on ec2 and rds tags
+    - Play with AI crawler project
     - Plan project env infra requires apply on shared infa first in pipeline
-    - Play with AI crawler project
+    - Add cookiecutter option for public access via api gateway + domain
+        - Use single domain per project by default
+    - Combine shared infra + env infra pull add envs to config and pull them down
     - Implement template -> project update:
         - Look at cruft again
         - Re-render template with project settings
         - Create Diff with changes
-    - Add option for public access via domain
-    - Combine shared infra + env infra pull add envs to config and pull them down
+        - Add CI job to detect template changes and add a new PR with applied patch to projects
     - Auto increment version in pipeline
         - Add githook to check if version needs to be increased
         - Add command to bump library version